V-Squared/v2-How-to-DIY-Mini-PC/README.md

 1. Fork this Repository
 2. Make your change
 3. Send us a Pull Request

+# Related Projects
+[V²Configurator @ GitHub](https://github.com/V-Squared/v2-Configurator).
+The Configurator assists in configuring a DIY Computer.
+You begin by picking one of many Ready-Made Configurations which then you can tune.
+The configurator also protects you from choosing part combinations that are not compatible to each other.
+When done, it speeds up shopping.

 # License
 - GNU GPL v3